How Losing Weight Almost Killed Me

 What do you do to improve your gut health?
 Do you take probiotics?
 Please share, in the comments below!

-Are You An Insect Magnet?
-Natural Insect Repellent
+Are You an Insect Magnet?
+Try This Natural Repellent

 I'm on holiday at the moment – and with holidays in the sun, the insects seem to come out.
 I hate using an artificial insect repellent and covering myself in chemicals.
 But I also hate being covered in Mosquito bites!